Vroomfrondal/Runescape-bot/README.md

 A GUI automation robot for the classic 2000's game Runescape.
 It uses the robotjs NPM library to provide mouse, keyboard, and screen bitmapping capabilities

-**A word of warning:**: running any of these scripts on a server where its not allowed, will most likely result in you being banned.
+**A word of warning:** running any of these scripts on a server where its not allowed, will most likely result in you being banned.

 **Technologies Used:**